alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

 In my opinion, OCaml and F# are better languages for the initial learning of functional programming than Haskell.
 After learning an ML, you are likely more prepared to learn Haskell and more sophisticated functional programming.

+(Note that those recommendations come from someone who only has experimented with OCaml and F#, and learned SML formally.)